MIT Workshops on Technology-Enhanced and Open Education

 - Evaluate lessons conducted by peers

 This workshop is designed, not only to enhance the use of active learning methods by participants in their own classroom, but also to prepare the way for an outreach by Haitian participants to other Haitian academics, along the lines of the “séminaires itinérants” that are currently being designed by a consortium of Haitian universities (Faculté des Sciences and École Normale at the Universitéd’ Étatd’ Haïti, ÉcoleSupérieured’Infotroniqued’Haïti, UniversitéQuisqueya, UniversitéCaraïbe).
+We will also use this opportunity to achieve a deeper understanding of the syllabus and actual teaching conditions in Haiti, and to develop a long-term evaluation plan in collaboration with our colleagues in Haiti.

 The MIT instructors at the workshop are: